Xinyuan-LilyGO/T-Display-S3-Long/README.md

 2. If the above is invalid, burn the [binary file](./firmware/README.MD)  to check whether the hardware is normal

 # 7️⃣ Depends on required libraries

+**Do not upgrade the LVGL version, the lvgl software rotation has been forced to open.**

 * [lvgl 8.3.0](https://github.com/lvgl/lvgl)
 * [XPowersLib](https://github.com/lewisxhe/XPowersLib)